 What should I wear?

-For more information about dressing for your interview, check out the Career Center’s Dressing for Success guide.
+For more information about dressing for your interview, check out the Career Center’s guide to professional attire.

 How should I prepare?